 Working for a Finnish employer in an EU or EEA country or in Switzerland

 If you are posted by an employer in Finland to work in another EU or EEA country or in Switzerland, you will usually retain Finnish health insurance coverage.
 The Finnish Centre for Pensions is the competent authority in Finland that decides whether Finnish social security will be applied during your employment.
 The decision will be made on the basis of either your application or that of your employer.

 If you are covered under the Finnish health insurance system during your employment abroad, Finland is responsible for the costs of your medical care.
-You will receive a decision from Kela on health insurance coverage and on the application of Finnish social security legislation.

 When Finland is responsible for the costs of your treatment, you can use all the services of the Finnish public healthcare system too.
 You pay the municipal resident´s client fee for using the services.
 Whether you have a municipality of residence in Finland is irrelevant.

 - If you do not have a municipality of residence in Finland, Kela will provide you with a certificate of entitlement to medical care in Finland.